 In general, full-band forcings are of interest because they are physically more realistic than band-limited forcings.
-Although there is no reason to believe that the optimal forcing introduced here may be observed in nature, it suggests that employing more realistic forcings (rather than the random-phase band-limited forcing) in the studies of two-dimensional turbulence may significantly change the dynamics of the flow including the dual cascade.
-In addition, full-band forcings are much easier to implement in numerical simulations which do not benefit from the scale selective property of spectral methods.
+Although there is no reason to believe that the precise optimal forcing found here may be observed in nature, it suggests that employing more realistic forcings (rather than the random-phase band-limited forcing) in the studies of two-dimensional turbulence may significantly change the dynamics of the flow, including those of the dual cascade.
+In addition, full-band forcings are much easier to implement in numerical simulations, which do not benefit from the scale localization of spectral methods.

 We also found that the optimal forcing automatically creates a sink of energy at largest scales.
 It has already been proved (Constantin et al. 1994; Tran & Shepherd 2002; Tran & Bowman 2003) in the case of monoscale forcing that such an infrared sink is a necessary condition in order to obtain the dual cascades and KLB scaling laws.
 We have observed a similar sink even when the forcing is full-band.
-Our result suggests the possibility to generalize the existing proofs to more general types of forcing.
+Our result suggests the possibility of generalizing the existing proofs to more general types of forcing.